Evan Longoria Player Props: Diamondbacks vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 13th in the league.

-- The Mets have a 4.50 team ERA that ranks 21st among all MLB pitching staffs.
+- The Mets have the 22nd-ranked team ERA among all league pitching staffs (4.50).

-- Mets pitchers combine to rank 24th in baseball in home runs given up (111 total, 1.3 per game).
+- Mets pitchers combine to surrender 114 total home runs at a rate of 1.3 per game (to rank 24th in the league).

-- In his last time out on Wednesday, the righty threw five innings against the Milwaukee Brewers, giving up two earned runs while surrendering five hits.
+- In his last appearance on Wednesday, the right-hander threw five innings against the Milwaukee Brewers, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.